Namo tassa bhagavato arahato sammāsambuddhassa

 A wise one, well established in Sīla, benign and of ready wit,

-Of humble conduct, intelligent thus improves his good repute.
+Of humble behaviour, intelligent, thus one improves one’s good repute.

 Of early rising and industrious, he does not get unsettled by distress

-Of impeccable conduct, ingenious thus improves his good repute.
+Of impeccable conduct, ingenious, thus one improves one’s good repute.

 Full of sympathy; upholding friendship, affable and bountiful

-He guides, steers and gives council, thus improves his good repute.
+One guides, steers and gives council, thus one improves one’s good repute.

 Distributing gifts, of kind speech and of supportive conduct,